elibri/acts_as_elibri_product/README.md

 Gem designed to allow easy addition of eLibri based product to your application.

-Currently only tested and supported under REE.
+Working under 1.8 version of Ruby.

 Usage guide: